 Lorry route maps

-Buckinghamshire County Council has produced and distributed lorry route maps.
+We have produced and distributed lorry route maps.
 The maps help haulage companies and HGV drivers to identify the recommended route for their journeys in Buckinghamshire.
 The maps also show the main business parks, weight restrictions, height restrictions and goods vehicle testing centres in Buckinghamshire.
 View the Buckinghamshire lorry route map.

 Local lorry route maps are available for the following towns and villages in Buckinghamshire: